subhodynamics/welink/Readme.md

-# LinkedIn Profile Extraction API
+# WeLink - LinkedIn Profile Extraction API

 A lightweight REST API that fetches LinkedIn profile pages and converts the returned HTML into structured profile data.